 The 170°/160° viewing angles still cause the image to shift in color, contrast, and color when you look at the screen from skewed angles, but for gamers, this isn’t particularly concerning anyway.

 With Full HD resolution, you get a decent pixel density with crisp details, sharp text, and a fair amount of screen real estate.
 What’s more, it makes reaching 144FPS (Frames Per Second) significantly easier on your PC rig than WQHD.

 Moving on to the performance, the AOC G2590FX input lag is impressively low and amounts to only ~4ms.
-So, even professional gamers won’t be able to feel any delays.
+So, even professional gamers won’t be able to notice any delays.